itcarroll/basic-R-lesson/docs/_slides_Rmd/conclude.Rmd

 ## Review

-In this introduction to R, we briefly touched on several key principle of scientific programming.
+In this introduction to R, we touched on several key parts of scripting for data analysis.

-- Data types
+- RStudio panes
-- Assignment
+- Variable assignment
-- Reading data
+- Data structures
 - Subsetting data
-- Functions (keyword `function`)
-- Statistics
+- Linear models

 <!--
  - Flow control (keywords `if` and `else`)
  - Plots
+ - Functions
 -->

 ===